natalie-gallo/natalie-gallo/README.md

 New York City!

-## Why I choose to pursue a career in tech
+## Why I chose to pursue a career in tech

 I never really had a particular interest that I thought I could make a career out of.
 Then, when I took my first coding class, it peaked my interest.
 It was the first unconventional class I had ever taken (as in outside the typical general Math, English, History, and Science classes I've taken).
 I